Progressive Dual Priori Network for Generalized Breast Tumor Segmentation: Introduction

-Even though modifying network structure and fully using kinetic parameters derived from DCE-MRI offer a promising paradigm for breast tumor segmentation, most of the existing learning-based models are specialized for a particular dataset, and it is difficult to generalize them on another dataset due to domain gaps.
-Recently, some semi-supervised \cite{you2022simcvd,luo2022semi,wang2022semi} and domain adaptation strategies \cite{xia2020uncertainty,zhang2020generalizing,dong2020can} were proposed to deal with the influence of domain shift on the generalization ability of deep learning models.
+Recently, some semi-supervised \cite{you2022simcvd,luo2022semi,wang2022semi} and domain adaptation strategies \cite{xia2020uncertainty,hu2022domain,chen2023reconstruction} were proposed to deal with the influence of domain shift on the generalization ability of deep learning models.
 Semi-supervised strategies, such as pseudo label and consistency regularization, intend to extract useful information from unlabeled data to increase the generalization ability of the model, while the domain adaptation tries to reduce the distribution divergence between different domains by aligning their features in manifold space or extracting domain-invariant features.
-Although these strategies can generalize well, requiring to access the target data during the model training makes them impractical since such data is usually unseen in advance.
+Although these strategies can generalize well, requiring to access the target data (test data) during the model training makes them impractical since such data is usually unseen in advance.
 To promote the generalization ability of segmentation models without using target data, as well as improve the segmentation performance for breast tumors with irregular shape, non-enhanced signal and small size, we propose a progressive dual priori network (PDPNet).
-Specifically, the main contributions of this article are as follows:
+Specifically, the main contributions of this work are as follows:

 1) We presented a coarse-segmentation guided localization module that is used to identify the tumor-containing regions.
 It can provide a weak-supervised information for the subsequent segmentation task and improve the generalization ability of the segmentation model by reducing the influence of noise and heterogeneous background intensities on the feature representation.